 Section 5.2: Terms of Office for Directors.

 A: Regular Term.
-Elected Directors shall serve a four-year term, unless they become an Officer earlier.
-The term of At-Large Directors shall begin with the close of the outgoing Board of Directors meeting held within three days of the close of the Annual Meeting at which they were elected, and shall continue until the close of the outgoing Board of Directors meeting four years thereafter or later until his or her successor takes office approximately four years later.
+At-large Directors shall serve a four-year term, unless they become an Officer earlier.
+The term of At-Large Directors shall begin with the close of the outgoing Annual Board of Directors meeting held within three days of the close of the Annual Meeting at which they were elected, and shall continue until his or her successor takes office approximately four years later.
 An Officer’s term as an At-Large Director (bu not as a Director) shall end when he or she becomes an Officer.
 Officers shall serve as Directors by virtue of their office, and, therefore, are voting, ex-officio Directors for as long as they serve as Officers.

 B: Limitation of Terms.

-1: Elected Directors—Not Elected to Secretary/Treasurer.
-An Elected Director who completes a term without being elected to the office of Secretary/Treasurer must be off the Board for at least four years before being eligible to be elected to another term.
+1: At-Large Directors—Not Elected to Secretary/Treasurer.
+An At-Large Director who completes a term without being elected to the office of Secretary/Treasurer must be off the Board for at least four years before being eligible to be elected to another term.

-2: Elected Directors – Elected to Secretary/Treasurer.
+2: At-Large Directors – Elected to Secretary/Treasurer.
 A Director who has served less than one full year and more than three full years is not eligible for election to the office of Secretary/Treasurer.
-A Director elected to the office of Secretary/Treasurer will serve on the Board of Directors for five years (one year as an Elected Director and one year each as Secretary/Treasurer, President-Elect, President, and Past-President) or for six years (two years as an Elected Director and one year each as Secretary/Treasurer, President-Elect, President, and Past-President) or for seven years (three years as an Elected Director and one year each as Secretary/Treasurer, President-Elect, President, and Past-President) and must be off the Board for at least four years before being elected for another term.
+A Director elected to the office of Secretary/Treasurer will serve on the Board of Directors for up to seven years (between one and three years as an At-Large Director and one year each as Secretary/Treasurer, President-Elect, President, and Past President) or for seven years (three years as an Elected Director and one year each as Secretary/Treasurer, President-Elect, President, and Past-President) and must be off the Board for at least four years before being elected for another term.

 Section 5.4: Election of Directors.

-A: Elected Directors.
-As Elected Director positions become open, new Elected Directors shall be elected each year at the Annual Meeting.
+A: At-Large Directors.
+As At-Large Director positions become open, new At-Large Directors shall be elected each year at the Annual Meeting.

 1: With the notice of the Annual Meeting, a proxy ballot shall be made available to each voting member of record shall be, which shall be accompanied by biographical information about the nominees and such other information as may be requested by the Search Committee.
 Proxy ballots will require information from which it can be reasonably determined that the authorization was authorized by the member.